Forbury Gardens: The gardens today

 Besides the landscaping and planting of the gardens, the principal features are the Bandstand, the Maiwand Lion, the Forbury Hill, and the Rustic Fountain.
 Facilities include a refreshment kiosk and public toilets.
 Closed-circuit cameras monitor the whole Gardens area, in a bid to deter drug use and anti-social behaviour.
 The garden has received a Green Flag Award for being welcoming, safe, well maintained and involving the community.

 The Forbury Hill is now accessible by two winding footpaths (wheelchair-accessible) that lead to an area that is elevated about 3 m above the surrounding gardens.
 A single plane tree stands in the middle, and around the outer edge of the top of the hill are wooden seats.
 A short tunnel in the south-east corner of the gardens provides traffic free access to the ruins of Reading Abbey.

 Reading Borough Council organises summer concerts in the bandstand on Sunday afternoons during July and August.
-The gardens are also used for various civic and community events, including the Reading Town Meal, the Reading Waterfest and a revived Reading Cheese Fair.
+The gardens are also used for various civic and community events, including the Reading Town Meal, the Reading Water Fest and a revived Reading Cheese Fair.